seobioh/server_baseline/README.md

 # Server Baseline

-**Server Baseline** is a NGINX + Django REST Framework (DRF) boilerplate designed to help you quickly set up and start a new Server project.
+**Server Baseline** is a boilerplate project combining NGINX and Django REST Framework (DRF), designed to help you quickly set up a new server project.
 It provides a structured environment with separate configurations for **development** and **deployment**, ensuring a smooth transition from local testing to production.

-It includes pre-configured nginx.conf, Dockerfile and docker-compose.yml.
+This project includes pre-configured `nginx.conf`, `Dockerfile`, and `docker-compose.yml` files.

+---

+## 📦 Features

+- 🐳 Docker-Compose included
+- 📧 Optional Celery + Redis integration for background tasks

+---

-## 📌 How to Use
+## 📌 Getting Started

 1. clone current project.
 2. look README.md from drf_baseline for drf initialization